SEXUAL MISCONDUCT ON CAMPUS: RESPONDING TO STUDENTS A STEP-BY-STEP GUIDE FOR FACULTY AND STAFF

 If a student discloses a sexual assault to you:

-Care for the student
+Step 1: Care for the student

-Ensure that they
+Ensure they are safe

 SEXUAL ASSAULT NETWORK (SANet)

 - Understanding all options available to survivors or friends of survivors, including accompaniment through this often difficult journey